TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 permalink: /research/
 ---

+**I am open to supervising PhD students.** <br>
+Funding is available, but competitive.
+More information can be found [here](https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/).
+Shortlisting starts on 1 January 2024 and continues until all funded places are awarded. <br>
+Please feel free to reach out to me.
+In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have publications at this stage).

 Research Interests: Understanding Foundation Models, Mathematics for Deep Learning, Sampling Methods, Numerical methods for Stochastic Differential Equations, Climate Change AI, and Physics-informed Machine Learning.

 Papers: <br>